Skip to main content

 • Pilkington / AGC on the secondary market — sometimes you can get "original" through resellers from EU, cheaper than dealer order.

-XYG never comes from the factory on a Tesla — if there's an XYG mark on the glass, it's already a replacement.
+XYG never comes from the factory on a US/EU-built Tesla — if there's an XYG mark on the glass, it's already a replacement.
+For Shanghai-built cars there have been mentions of factory Xinyi glass since 2024.

 What to do

 1. First — choose the glass.
 If the car is actively used on Autopilot/FSD and quality matters — go OEM (Pilkington/AGC/Fuyao).
-If budget is tight — XYG with the mandatory condition to inspect the glass before installation: casting quality, no bubbles near the rain sensor, evenness of the camera zone.
+If budget is tight — XYG with the mandatory condition to inspect the glass before installation: casting quality, no bubbles in the humidity/temperature sensor zone, evenness of the camera zone.

-2. Verify the glass spec: rain sensor, wiper-zone heating (especially important on M3/Y/S/X with this option), camera frit, acoustic layer, camera heating zone (on newer cars).
+2. Verify the glass spec: humidity/temperature sensor mount (a physical rain sensor — only on S/X with AP1, 10.2014–10.2016), wiper-zone heating (especially important on M3/Y/S/X with this option), camera frit, acoustic layer, camera heating zone (on newer cars).

 3. Install at a specialist shop, not at a "garage glass installer".
 Tesla uses polyurethane with long cure time (minimum 2–4 hours before driving).